mozilla/autophone/USAGE.md

                                 Defaults to None.
           --treeherder-tier=TREEHERDER_TIER
                                 Integer specifying Treeherder Job Tier.
 Defaults to 3.
-          --treeherder-retries=TREEHERDER_RETRIES
-                                Number of attempts for sending data to Treeherder.
-                                Defaults to 3.
           --treeherder-retry-wait=TREEHERDER_RETRY_WAIT
                                 Number of seconds to wait between attempts to send data to Treeherder.
 Defaults to 300.